 1. It helps with reinforcing overall body tension during the bench press.
 One of the common issues people have is losing tightness right off the chest.
 In such cases, the barbell will start to accelerate in the bottom part of the lift.
 That can lead to shoulder problems and injuries.

-Also, the Spoto press brings your focus to tempo and muscle contractions.
+2. The Spoto press brings your focus to tempo and muscle contractions.
 Unlike the standard bench press, the Spoto press requires you to slow down at the bottom and be sure that you are pausing correctly.
 In return, you may spot your weak points in standard bench press performance.

 If you feel only your triceps on fire, and the upper body not engaged much, it may mean that you are not contracting and benching properly.
 Spend some time focused on areas where you lack stability and strength and discover where you need improvement.
 Correct the mistakes, and progress will return, alive and well.

-When you watch all the videos of mighty powerlifters doing their benches, it can look like a goal impossible to reach.
+When you watch videos powerlifters doing their benches, it can look like a goal impossible to reach.
 At least for the beginner.
-Don't let it push you on the wrong road, the one filled with excessive weights and excessive egos.
-That leads nowhere but to injuries!
+Don't let it push you on the wrong road, the one filled with excessive weights and excessive egos as that leads nowhere but to injuries!

 Patience is important, work your way smartly to the next level.
 Know your body and its limits and set logical thresholds.
 And never underestimate the power of a proper diet and adequate rest!

 Recovery is an essential element in the circle of increasing strength, and that includes sleep and nutrition.